kubermatic/docs/content/kubermatic/v2.22/architecture/known-issues/_index.en.md

 **Problem**

-In KKP user clusters with Cilium CNI running on a systemd based distribution the network can become unstable ([12104](https://github.com/kubermatic/kubermatic/issues/12104)) .
+In KKP user clusters with Cilium CNI running on a systemd based distribution the network can become unstable ([12104](https://github.com/kubermatic/kubermatic/issues/12104)).

 We do not necessarily meet the [requirements for systemd based distribution](https://docs.cilium.io/en/v1.13/operations/system_requirements/#systemd-based-distributions) by default nor does KKP change os/systemd settings based on CNI.

 **Root Cause**

-An update of systemd caused an incompatibility with cilium.
+An update of systemd caused an incompatibility with Cilium.
 With that change systemd is managing external routes by default.
-On a change in the network this can cause systemd to delete cilium owned resources.
+On a change in the network this can cause systemd to delete Cilium owned resources.

 **Solution**

-* Adjust systemd manually based on the [cilium requirements](https://docs.cilium.io/en/v1.13/operations/system_requirements/#systemd-based-distributions).
+* Adjust systemd manually based on the [Cilium requirements](https://docs.cilium.io/en/v1.13/operations/system_requirements/#systemd-based-distributions).

 * Use a custom OSP and configure systemd: